jaradgray/RoomNotes/README.md

 - How to customize app-wide theme and view-specific styles
 - Best practices regarding Android's recommended app architecture
 - Familiarity with presenting data with RecyclerView
+- How to filter a RecyclerView's data with SearchView